ezrahall1/creating-Docker-image/README.md

 <img src="https://i.imgur.com/EUkJJZz.png" height="80%" width="80%" alt="Image 4"/>

-Once you have enter your script you would need to save it and make the bash script is executable by running command chmod +x testscript.sh.
+Once Docker engine has been installed you would need to start the service.
+The command for this is:
+  -sudo service docker start

-Now you are able to run the bash script using the command ./testscript.sh
+Now you need to test that you can inact with the Docker engine

 <img src="https://i.imgur.com/WtDE4tp.png" height="80%" width="80%" alt="Image 6"/>